smherwig/phoenix-nginx-eval/README.md

 <a name="multi-tenant-graphene-crypt-shared-nothing"/> Graphene-crypt (shared nothing)
 --------------------------------------------------------------------------------------

-Each webiste has its own instance of NGINX and own fileserver and keyserver:
+Each website has its own instance of NGINX and own fileserver and keyserver:

 ```
 cd ~/nginx-eval